bsotomayorg/Intro_HPC_Python/README.md

-# Introduction to High-performance computing in Python for scientists!
+# Introduction to High-Performance Computing in Python for Scientists!

 **Course description**